kimtth/pyspark-tika-text-extraction/README.md

  #### In Conclusion:

- Multi-Thread could not make significant enhancement of text extraction performance.
-In some cases, Multi-Thread will make frequently context-switching, this will make latency and poor performance than a single thread.
+ Multi-Threads (Without Pyspark) could not make significant enhancement of text extraction performance.
+In some cases, Multi-Thread (Without Pyspark) will make frequently context-switching, this will make latency and poor performance than a single thread.
  Only along with Spark, you will achieve the best performance with remarkable enhancement.